Follow us on

 • Week 10: Championship Game + potential consolation match

-• Champions receive a team trophy and bragging rights
+• Champions receive a team trophy for pictures and bragging rights

 • Registration: September